mmoth-kurtis/MMotH-Fenics-UK/docs/pages/mesh_generation_readme.md

   * 1.createLV.py
   * LV_Test.py
   * LV_Segmentation_UKY.mlab

-* Open MeVisLab and load "LV_Segmentation_UKY.mlab".
-The screen should appear as follows:
+Open MeVisLab and load "LV_Segmentation_UKY.mlab".
+The following screen should appear:

 <img src="https://github.com/mmoth-kurtis/MMotH-Fenics-UK/blob/master/docs/pages/images/mesh_image_02.png?raw=true" alt="titlepage" width="800"/>

 Go ahead and exit out of the "Panel WEMSave" box if it appears.
+MeVisLab saves the state the last time this file was opened, and the WEMSave module is the last to be called before exiting.

+First, we need to convert the raw CMR data to the DICOM format:

 * Convert the raw CMR data to the DICOM format:
   * Double click the DicomImport module to open it.
 Navigate to the directory containing the raw CMR images.